Richard is a professional writer. When he's not creating, he's actively pursuing his goal of becoming a handsome

 What Is Goodreads?

 If you don’t already know, Goodreads is a “social cataloging” website, and as of early 2013, it is part of the Amazon.com family.
 This is the world’s largest online book catalog and is largely user-populated.
 This is the go-to site for readers looking for book recommendations and authors looking for readers.

-The site boasts to have over 30 million members, 900 million books in their database, and over 34 million book reviews.
+The site boasts to have over 90 million members, 900 million books in its database, and over 34 million book reviews.
 Users create a bookshelf and add the books they have written, read, or plan to read and get suggestions based on what their bookshelf contains.
 It is also a large social network for lovers of books.

 But as is true with all massive sites, many users get lost in the crowd or become discouraged or intimidated by the constant growth and change that is necessary to maintain user satisfaction.
 For that reason, I have assembled a list of 9 sites like Goodreads that can be a great alternative or to be used in addition to Goodreads.